Improve decision making with better survey analysis software

 How can I clean or prepare survey data for analysis?

-Researchers should organize survey responses to ensure efficient survey data analysis.
+Raw data cannot be easily analyzed, so researchers should perform data cleaning to organize survey responses to ensure efficient survey data analysis.
 Good survey design can help prevent user error, but there is always the possibility of flawed responses, which can affect the survey results.

 You should consider cleaning the data in the following cases: